hanxiaomax/Learncpp_CN/docs/7-3-Common-if-statement-problems.md

 COPY

-Warning
+!!! warning "注意"

 	Be careful not to “terminate” your `if statement` with a semicolon, otherwise your conditional statement(s) will execute unconditionally (even if they are inside a block).

 Operator== vs Operator= inside the conditional